gudzpoz/luajava/README.md

 ant
 ```

-This will create `libs/` directory with
+This will create `libs/` directory with build results.

-  * folders with natives for each platform
-  * non.luajava-natives.jar
-  * non.luajava.jar

 ### Building natives ###